geohackweek/GoogleEarthEngine/_episodes/02-code-editor.md

 ## Accessing Datasets from Google's Cloud

-#### Search toolbar: Finding datasets and loading them as `ImageCollections`
+### Search toolbar: Finding datasets and loading them as `ImageCollections`

-To query the [GEE data catalog](https://code.earthengine.google.com/datasets/), you can enter key words into the search toolbar.
+To query the [GEE data catalog](https://code.earthengine.google.com/datasets/), you can enter key words into the search toolbar at the top of the code editor.

 For practice, let's load some imagery into the code editor.
 We are going to search for and import the **Landsat Top of the Atmosphere Reflectance Level 1T** product.
 To do this, go to the *Search* toolbar and type in **Landsat 8 TOA**.
-Select the first dataset.
-You can check you go the correct one because the `ImageCollection ID` should say **LANDSAT/LC8_L1T_TOA**
+Select the first dataset - USGS Landsat 8 TOA Reflectance (Orthorectified) - by clicking on the name.
+This will bring up the metadata for this data collection.
+You can confirm you got the correct one because the `ImageCollection ID` should say **LANDSAT/LC8_L1T_TOA**

 Now, click **Import** in this pop out.
-A new object will load into your Code Editor.
-Name this object "L8_TOA".
+A new object will load into your Code Editor in the "Imports" pane at the top of the code editor.
+Rename this object "L8_TOA".
 This object is an `ImageCollection`, which means it is a stack of images.

 In order to look at the collection, try to print it just like you did the string.